 What Should I Not Buy At Costco?

-It seems like there are 2 groups of people – those who shop at Sam’s Club and those that prefer Costco.
+It seems like there are 2 groups of people – those who shop at Sam’s Club and those that prefer Costco for their bulk store purchases.

 Just like Sam’s Club with a Costco membership, you have access to groceries, hardware, medication, and many other items.
 They regularly offer sales and even have a generous return policy on most of their items.

 But just because they’re a favorite for many, doesn’t mean you should buy everything at Costco.
-In fact, there are some shoppers that will tell you there are definitely things that you should never buy at Costco.
+In fact, there are some shoppers that will tell you there are definitely things that you should never buy at Costco because they may not be a great deal.

-With this in mind, here are 7 things to never buy at Costco:
+With this in mind, here are 7 things to never buy at Costco to make sure you’re getting the best deals all the time:

 Name Brand Clothing

 One of the things you should remember about buying clothes at a warehouse club is that they are often not the best quality.
-Even though it may have a designer label, it doesn’t always mean it’s been made with the same quality.
+Even though it may have a designer label or have brand names, it doesn’t always mean it’s been made with the same quality.

 You may also like: How To Shop At Costco Without Breaking The Bank

-They’re simply not the best place to find a good book.
+They’re simply not the best place to find a good book as Costco’s prices don’t always make it a good buy when it comes to books.
 Simply put, their selection for books is the same as the ones you’d typically find on Amazon.

 Instead, you might look for a local bookstore and help support a small business in your area at the same time.
 Plus, you’ll be able to find more book titles in an actual book store.

 You should also avoid buying diapers at Costco.
-Even though it might seem like a reasonable thing to do, you’ll likely find a better deal at other stores.
-You might even want to check out Amazon’s subscribe-and-save deals so you can get a pretty good bargain.
+Even though it might seem like a reasonable thing to do and a great place for it, you’ll likely find a better deal at other stores or the grocery store.
+You might even want to check out Amazon’s subscribe-and-save deals so you can get a pretty good thing with that bargain.

 The reason you should avoid buying diapers at Costco is because you might end up with more diapers than your child can use.
 Your child might outgrow the small diapers that you purchased in bulk.